PeterDowdy/AdventOfCode2019/README.md

 # Day 15

 That intcode computer is still going strong.
 This time I had to write an exploration algorithm, which ended up just brute-forcing a route to the nearest unknown.
 Not A*, but A* wasn't needed.

+# Day 16

+This solution only works for very particular constraints and isn't a general problem solver.
+It makes it orders of magnitude more efficient, though.